IR35 and T&S: Proposed changes and the impact for contractors and freelancers

 What is clear is that tinkering with the current rules won’t be enough to stop abuse or different interpretations of the rules.
-HMRC need to ensure that they employ thorough consultation and suggestions rather than knee-jerk short sightedness.
-The process must involve workers, trade bodies, professional advisers and engagers to determine commonly agreed standards of self-employment, relevant to individual markets, and roles.
+HMRC need to ensure that they employ thorough consultation and suggestions rather than knee-jerk short-sightedness.
+The process must involve workers, trade bodies, professional advisers, contractor accountants and engagers to determine commonly agreed standards of self-employment, relevant to individual markets, and roles.

-For instance, IR35 is not the problem.
-Understanding status is the real issue and defining status is not within IR35.
-We recommend that HMRC, together with stakeholders, develop a meaningful digital status indicator that has broad acceptance from all stakeholders.
+For instance, IR35 legislation is not the problem.
+Understanding status is the real issue and defining status is not within IR35 regulations.
+Our specialist IR35 accountants recommend that HMRC, together with stakeholders, develop a meaningful digital status indicator that has broad acceptance from all stakeholders.
 Such tools should be developed for specific industries as it would seem sensible to determine status with each in mind.

-This would then carry credibility with HMRC, the worker and the engager and mitigate the risk of a worker’s employment status being incorrectly assessed.
+This would then carry credibility with HMRC, accountants for contractors, the worker and the engager and mitigate the risk of a worker’s employment status being incorrectly assessed.

 Extended reporting about who is paying whom and robust certification for PSCs would allow for greater transparency at different points along the supply chain.

-It should be applauded that HMRC are seeking fairness.
-At Intouch we support measures that are intended to promote and encourage compliance; discourage and challenge non-compliance; penalise the true offenders; and protect the Exchequer without unnecessarily targeting the genuine self-employed.
-Of course this is right and we acknowledge that any change to tax legislation is never going to be easy.
+It should be applauded that HMRC is seeking fairness.
+At Intouch, our contracting accountants support measures that are intended to promote and encourage compliance; discourage and challenge non-compliance; penalise the true offenders; and protect the Exchequer without unnecessarily targeting the genuinely self-employed.
+Of course, this is right and we acknowledge that any change to tax or IR35 legislation is never going to be easy.
 But what is/isn’t fair is widely open to interpretation.